-ENGL 7605X Applied Linguistics

-30 hours plus conference; 3 credits

-Applications of linguistic theories, methods, and findings to educational and social issues involving language, with a focus on adult second language learning, and college level language teaching and language assessment.

-ENGL 7620X Seminar in Textual Analysis

-30 hours plus conference; 3 credits each term Intensive study in selected texts.
+ENGL 7605X Applied Linguistics 30 hours plus conference; 3 credits Applications of linguistic theories, methods, and findings to educational and social issues involving language, with a focus on adult second language learning, and college level language teaching and language assessment.
+ENGL 7620X Seminar in Textual Analysis 30 hours plus conference; 3 credits each term Intensive study in selected texts.
 Selection of authors varies from year to year at the discretion of the instructor.
 Seminars are offered as follows: 7120X [791X], area 1; 7220X [792X], area 2; 7320X [793X], area 3; 7420X [794X], area 4; 7520X [795X], area 5; 7620X [795.6X], area 6; 7720X [795.7X], area 7.
 With the permission of the graduate deputy, students may take a seminar in the same area twice if the topics are different.

-ENGL 7720X Seminar in Textual Analysis

-30 hours plus conference; 3 credits each term Intensive study in selected texts.
-Selection of authors varies from year to year at the discretion of the instructor.
-Seminars are offered as follows: 7120X [791X], area 1; 7220X [792X], area 2; 7320X [793X], area 3; 7420X [794X], area 4; 7520X [795X], area 5; 7620X [795.6X], area 6; 7720X [795.7X], area 7.
-With the permission of the graduate deputy, students may take a seminar in the same area twice if the topics are different.

-ENGL 7910X The Art of Fiction

-30 hours recitation, 30 hours lab; 3 credits

-Aspects of the craft of writing the novel from the perspective of a writer of fiction; topics include voice, tone, time, structure, character development, plotting, and ending.
+ENGL 7910X The Art of Fiction 30 hours recitation, 30 hours lab; 3 credits Aspects of the craft of writing the novel from the perspective of a writer of fiction; topics include voice, tone, time, structure, character development, plotting, and ending.
 Prerequisite: matriculation in the creative writing program in fiction or permission of the deputy chairperson.

-Thesis and independent study

-ENGL 7800X Introduction to Literary Research

-30 hours plus conference; 3 credits

-Introduction to methods of research and scholarly procedure as preparation for the M.A.
+Thesis and independent study ENGL 7800X Introduction to Literary Research 30 hours plus conference; 3 credits Introduction to methods of research and scholarly procedure as preparation for the M.A.
 Thesis.
 Topics include: building a bibliography, using print and on-line research sources; incorporating secondary critical resources; and the varieties of criticism practiced in recent decades.
 The final assignment is to produce a thesis proposal.

-ENGL 7810X Thesis Project

-30 hours plus conference; 3 credits

-An extensive research project normally based on the thesis proposal developed in English 7800X [700X], which is supervised by a member of the faculty, and which leads to submission of a master's thesis.
+ENGL 7810X Thesis Project 30 hours plus conference; 3 credits An extensive research project normally based on the thesis proposal developed in English 7800X [700X], which is supervised by a member of the faculty, and which leads to submission of a master's thesis.
 Students may receive credit for this course only after approval of the completed thesis.

-Prerequisite: completion of English 7800X [700X]; approval of the graduate deputy chairperson

-ENGL 7811X Independent Study

-Hours to be arranged; I credit

-Independent study of selected readings approved by a faculty advisor.
+Prerequisite: completion of English 7800X [700X]; approval of the graduate deputy chairperson ENGL 7811X Independent Study Hours to be arranged; I credit Independent study of selected readings approved by a faculty advisor.
 One or more written reports, or final examination.
 Prerequisite: approval of the graduate deputy chairperson.